How to Use Policy Attributes, Modes, and Actions in AnySecura | User Guide

 Policies follow a firewall-like matching mechanism.
 Each policy set may contain multiple rules, evaluated in order.
 The first matching rule is applied.
 In addition, each object automatically inherits policies from its parent object.

 Administrators can define policies at multiple levels: network, group, computer, and user.
-Objects with assigned policies are marked with a red flag icon"flag icon".
+Objects with assigned policies are marked with a red flag icon"AnySecura Introduction to Policies interface".
 The priority of policy matching, from highest to lowest, is: User Policy → User Role Policy → User Group Policy → User Group Role Policy → Computer Policy → Computer Role Policy → Computer Group Policy → Computer Group Role Policy

 Inherited policies from parent groups are displayed with a light green background and cannot be modified.
 For string-based policy fields, wildcards are supported.
 Multiple values can be entered, separated by a semicolon (";") or comma (",").